SKMC Office of Continuing Medical Education

 FACULTY: Distinguished physician and nurse faculty from the Thomas Jefferson University Hospital and affiliated Stroke Centers

 Thomas Jefferson University Hospital is an approved provider of Continuing Nursing Education (CNE) by the PA State Nurses Association, an accredited approver by the American Nurses Credentialing Center's Commission on Accreditation.

-A maximum of 6.3 nursing contact hours will be awarded for this program.
+4.0 contact hours will be awarded to participants.
 The participant must attend the entire program to be eligible for full contact hour credit.